luizpericolo/styleguide/board-team/README.md

 # Permissions

 In board, the permission control is more granular than the rest of the app.
-There are 4 levelS of permissions:
+There are 4 levels of permissions:

 * Corporation: Usually defined by the relationship of the user with the corporation.
 This permission set is declared at the endpoint
 * Resource: Defined at the role level such as Company Admin, Board Admin, Board Member, and Meeting Attendee.
-* Object: Some times only specific type of users can have access to objects.
+* Object: Sometimes only a specific type of user can have access to objects.
 This is defined directly in the object level by selecting explicity the users with access to it.
-* Action: There are some actions such as Sign Board Approvals that require the user to not just have access to the resource and object, but also access to a specific action.
+* Action: There are some actions such as `Sign Board Approvals` that require the user to not just have access to the resource and object, but also access to a specific action.
 In this case, only board members can sign board approval, but the Board Admin can also have access to see the board approval.

 ### Permission names